js-sdsl/js-sdsl.github.io/advance/hash-container.md

 ## HashTable

-The implementation of HashContainer is somewhat similar to Deque in that it uses multiple discrete independent blocks to store elements, but Deque uses arrays, while HashContainer uses `LinkList` and `TreeContainer`.
+The implementation of HashContainer is somewhat similar to Deque in that it uses multiple discrete independent blocks to store elements, but Deque uses arrays, while HashContainer uses `Vector` and `TreeContainer`.

 When initialized, the hash table will provide a `hashTable` and `bucketNum`, for example `HashSet`, its type is: